artefactual/archivematica-docs/user-manual/transfer/import-metadata.rst

 * All non-Dublin Core elements are used to generate a dmdSec for each directory or file with MDTYPE="OTHER" OTHERMDTYPE="CUSTOM"

-* The dmdSecs are linked to their directories or files in the structMap
+* The dmdSecs are linked to their directories or files in the structMap.

 Simple objects